geekyugh/Online-community-and-support-platform/README.md

-Run frontend using the following command npm run dev
+Run frontend using the following command
+  "npm run dev"
 Ensure "npm install vite --save" is installed
-Run the backend using the following command npm start
+Run the backend using the following command
+  "npm start"
   Ensure "npm install express --save" is installed